bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 where `isa_extension_enabled` is a pure constructor that is fallible, and succeeds only when a condition is true.

-To enable more succinct expression of this idiom, we allow the following shorthand notation using `if` instead:
+To enable a more succinct expression of this idiom, we allow the following shorthand notation using `if` instead:

 ```lisp